department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/Architecture/ErrorHandling.md

 The vets-api mobile endpoints generally follow the following pattern:
 - request is received and routed to the controller
 - the controller verifies the validity of the user's bearer token
-- the controller runs any other necessary validations, such as confirming the user has access to the content and that parameters make sense.
+- the controller runs any other necessary validations, such as confirming the user has access to the content and that parameters make sense
 - the controller then uses service objects to communicate with other servers in the vets-api ecosystem
 - those service objects may perform their own validations.
-These will generally be the same as the ones performed in the controller but may occasionally be different.
+These will generally be the same as the ones performed in the controller but may occasionally differ.
 - the service object makes the upstream request
 - the upstream server processes that request and either responds or times out
 - the the service object processes the response.
 - when the request fails (status is >= 400), the service objects will raise corresponding errors.
-These errors are handled by the controller's `ExceptionHandling` module (link to below).
+These errors are rescued by [ExceptionHandling](#exception-handling).
-- when the request is successful (status is < 400), this usually involves mapping the response data to a vets-api model but may at times involve more complex processing.
+- when the request is successful (status is < 400), any additional business logic will be applied by the service object.
+This often includes parsing and converting the data to vets-api models.
 - the data is then returned to the controller.
 - the controller then performs any additional modifications that are necessary, serializes the data, and returns it to the client with an appropriate status code.